Smelly Sock Solutions: Merino Wool Is the Answer

 That Stank Is Natural

 Yes, we went and wrote that.
 What you’re experiencing is natural.
 The faint-inducing vapors in the mudroom, that room-clearing effect of kicking your feet up on the coffee table might seem like the spawn of an alien invasion.
 But the science is clear.
-That rank smell is the result our bodies’ natural cooling system being turned against us.
+That rank smell is the result of our bodies’ natural cooling system being turned against us.
 Hear us out on this: it’s going to get a little icky before we explain how Merino Wool helps to prevent stinky socks.

 Hiker with feet up showing off her non-stinky, odor-resistant merino wool socks